maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 ~~~~~~~~~~

 ``uvos`` also found that the PowerVR SGX driver on the Motorola Droid 4 ran at a
-much lower clock frequency that is should, which sometimes causes the result
+much lower clock frequency than it should, which sometimes causes the result
 to be rendered too late to the display, resulting in the artifacts that we have
 gotten used to.
 With the GPU at the right frequency, the rendering artifacts are
 gone, and the 3D is smoother than ever before.